VIPER, NASA’s Moon resource mapper

 To rove rocky polar terrain, go in and out of craters, and on soils likely different than elsewhere on the Moon, VIPER boasts unprecedented agility in a planetary rover.
 It can traverse 15-degree inclines with ease, and even 25 to 30 degree slopes if need be.
 VIPER can drive sideways, diagonally, or move in any direction without changing where it’s facing to keep its solar panels pointed at the Sun.
 If VIPER gets stuck in fluffy soil, it can lift each of its wheels independently to dig into and sweep along the surface—a bit like swimming—to get out of it.
 To prevent lunar dust from damaging its wheel system or internals, NASA is wrapping VIPER in multiple protective layers.

 VIPER needs to stay connected to Earth during all of its scientific operations—a difficult task because it needs to enter craters to study water ice.
-To solve this, NASA used extensive mapping data from its Lunar Reconnaissance Orbiter to choose craters and regions with gentle enough slopes that maintain line of sight to Earth while also meeting all other mission requirements.
+To solve this, NASA used extensive mapping data from its Lunar Reconnaissance Orbiter to have VIPER land near the western edge of the Nobile crater.
+This region has gentle enough slopes for the rover to maintain line of sight to Earth while also meeting all other mission requirements.
+The rover will primarily look for and study surface and subsurface water ice deposits in and around 500-to-800-meter-sized permanently shadowed regions near the large Nobile crater.

 NASA trusts commercial landing for crucial mission